 Cultural Competence II (15 Credits, 24 hours work experience)

 Further develop knowledge and skills necessary for working with Māori in social services, disability support and mental health and addiction contexts.

 Theory for Practice I (choice of Social Services, Mental Health, Addiction or Disability Support) (15 Credits)

-Develop and articulate a theoretical value base for their practice and select and apply models, tools and skills suitable for social services, disability support work, addiction practice and/or mental health recovery in the context of Aotearoa New Zealand.
+Develop and articulate a theoretical value base for their practice and select and apply models, tools and skills suitable for social services, disability support, addiction practice and/or mental health recovery in the context of Aotearoa New Zealand.

 Integrated Practice I (choice of Social Services, Mental Health, Addiction or Disability Support) (30 Credits, 150 hours work experience)

-Integrate theoretical and practical learning to become reflective practitioners who are able to work in a way which is values based, safe, informed and intentional in social services, disability support work, addiction practice and/or mental health contexts.
+Integrate theoretical and practical learning to become reflective practitioners who are able to work in a way which is values based, safe, informed and intentional in social services, disability support, addiction practice and/or mental health contexts.